ace-design/JustificationDiagram/README.md

 ### Saving the last diagrammes generated in a readme

-If you want to save yout last diagrammes in a readme there is a tip for you.
+If you want to save yout last diagrammes in a readme there is a tricks for you.

 ```
 name: Java CI with Maven